 The sole purpose of this mechanism is to connect the toilet to the water supply.
 Without this device, there would be no water available for the toilet to use.
-Out of all the existent RV toilet parts, the water module has proven to be a primary cause for leaks.
-Fortunately, RV toilet manufacturers offer their customers with RV toilet repair parts.
+Out of all the existing RV toilet parts, the water module has proven to be a primary cause of leaks.
+Fortunately, RV toilet manufacturers offer their customers RV toilet repair parts.
 Overall, they are fairly simple to replace and there is no shortage of these prepackaged repair parts.

 Hand Spray Kit